 - Struggles when coloring inside the lines

-- When kicking a ball or trying to catch one, often misses
+- When kicking a ball or trying to catch one, they often miss

-- When asked where a specific body part is, they can’t point at it unless looking at a mirror
+- When asked where a specific body part is, they can’t point at it unless they are looking at a mirror.

-All these struggles have one thing in common: an inability to associate a sensory input with its meaning or interpretation – it’s like doing the same thing over and over again as if it were the first time.
+All these struggles have one thing in common: an inability to associate a sensory input with its meaning or interpretation – it’s like doing the same thing repeatedly as if it were the first time.

 Finally, praxis issues deal with unknown motor movements, something their bodies have never done before.

 - When learning new skills, they usually struggle with poor posture and movement fluidity

 - Underperformance in sports and athletic activities

 - Usually, they require much longer to grasp a new movement

 - Fails to remember the body posture associated with a new skill they learned